 Threat Hunting with Pyshark: Using Open Source Python Libraries to Automate Threat Hunting

-Simply put, PyShark is a Python wrapper for tshark.
-For those unfamiliar, tshark is the command-line interface (CLI) counterpart to the ever-popular Wireshark.
-PyShark cleverly uses tshark’s XML export features under the hood, allowing you to programmatically access packet data within your Python scripts.
-If you’ve used tshark’s ELK output mode, you’ll appreciate how PyShark taps into similar detailed information, but with the flexibility of Python.
+In simple terms, PyShark is a Python wrapper for tshark.
+For those not in the know, tshark is the command-line interface (CLI) for the legendary Wireshark.
+PyShark cleverly taps into tshark‘s XML export capabilities, allowing you to parse and interact with packet data directly within a Python script.

-• Live Traffic Analysis: Write Python scripts to listen to network interfaces in real-time.
+• Live Traffic Analysis: Write scripts that listen to a network interface in real-time, flagging suspicious activity as it happens.

 Getting PyShark Up and Running